10-3-pursuit/react-recipe-diary/README.md

 ### Header Component:

 - Pass a name object as a prop from the App component to the Header Component.
-- Use the name prop for the first name in your Header and append hard-coded text to - indicate it's your Recipe Diary (e.g., "JD’s Recipe Diary").
+- In an `h1` tag, use the name prop for the first name in your Header and append hard-coded text to - indicate it's your Recipe Diary (e.g., "JD’s Recipe Diary").

 ### Aside Component: